-Patty retired in May 2016 after a long career as a special educator.
+Patty retired in May 2016 after many years as a special educator.
 She taught in the Cherokee Community School District, serving as Alternative High School Administrator and High School ResourceTeacher.
 In her role as 1st Vice-President, Patty is involved in many of the activities of the association including advocacy, conference, membership, and scholarships.

 Gayle fell in love with special education when her nephew was born with special needs and she was only a teenager.
 Inspired by her desire to work in the field of education, she developed a deep passion for the area of learning disabilities when it was a relatively new field.
 This resolve stuck with her through college and beyond.